• Skip to primary navigation

 Notes

-2. The standard German already rolled puff pastry from the refrigerator section of the supermarket.
+1. Puff pastry: The standard German I use is already rolled puff pastry from the refrigerator section of the supermarket.
 If using frozen pastry, defrost according to the packet's instructions.
+If you're using U.S. puff pastry (like Pepperidge Farm), you'll get fewer squares from one sheet and more if using both sheets.

-3. Cherry tomatoes are fine as well.
-In this case, you will need more than three, and you can place two slices or two halves on each pesto bite.
+4. Cherry tomatoes are fine as well.
+In this case, you will need more than three, and you can place 3 halves on each pastry square.

 Nutrition